corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

     * **Mars**
     * **Pluto**

 **Step result:** You are brought to the homepage of the location you selected.

 {{< note >}}
 You can open each celestial body in a different browser tab to quickly navigate between them.
 {{< /note >}}

 2. Wait for the **Member Information** box to load all info.
 Your node is connected and your location is ready to send a probe when you can see the **X500 Name**, **Status**, **Platform Version**, and **Serial** values.

 3. Send a probe.
-    a.
-Click **SEND PROBE** in the menu.
+    1. Click **SEND PROBE** in the menu.
-    b.
-Enter the message you wish to send to the other celestial body.
+    2. Enter the message you wish to send to the other celestial body.
-    c.
-Select the checkbox if you want to include the Planetary Only smart contract logic.
+    3. Select the checkbox if you want to include the Planetary Only smart contract logic.
-    d.
-Click the **SEND PROBE** button.
+    4. Click the **SEND PROBE** button.

 **Step result:** You see your flow status as it progresses from RUNNING to COMPLETE.
 The probe is sent.

 4. **Optional:** Click **CHECK FLOW OUTCOME** to see what happened with your flow.